kellyjadams/spotify-data-analyze/README.md

 ## Technical Skills

-- Data Pipeline Design: Built a serverless ETL pipeline from Spotify API to BigQuery using Python and Cloud Run
+- **Data Pipeline Design**: Built a serverless ETL pipeline from Spotify API to BigQuery using Python and Cloud Run
-- Cloud-Native ETL: Extracted, transformed, and loaded data on a schedule using Cloud Scheduler and containerized Flask app
+- **Cloud-Native ETL**: Extracted, transformed, and loaded data on a schedule using Cloud Scheduler and containerized Flask app
-- Python scripting: Wrote ingestion and transformation logic using the Spotipy library
+- **Python**: Wrote ingestion and transformation logic using the `Spotipy` library
+- **REST API**: Created a lightweight endpoint to trigger ingestion using Flask
-- BigQuery: Designed table schema and streamed structured data for analysis
+- **BigQuery**: Designed table schema and streamed structured data for analysis
-- Docker + Cloud Run: Packaged and deployed the app as a scalable container
+- **Docker + Cloud Run**: Packaged and deployed the app as a scalable container
-- CI/CD: Automated deployment via GitHub Actions for reproducibility and version control
+- **CI/CD**: Automated deployment via GitHub Actions for reproducibility and version control
-- Environment variable management: Handled secrets securely using .env and GitHub Secrets
+- **Environment variable management**: Handled secrets securely using `.env` and GitHub Secrets

 ---